MEETINGS ARE HELD ON THE 4TH MONDAY OF

 On Veterans Day 2019, Belville commemorated the extraordinary lives of those in service to the nation by unveiling the Veterans Memorial at the Belville Riverwalk.
 The Memorial honors the men and women who served our country through a beautiful monument and commemorative bricks.

-Thank you for visiting our new website and taking a moment to learn about Belville and everything we have to offer.
+Thank you for visiting our website and taking a moment to learn about Belville and everything we have to offer.
 If you are already a resident, I thank you for being part of our community.
 If you are visiting our site because you want to learn more about Belville for relocating your home or business, please come and visit.
 We’d love to have you.